sarahzu/DS-for-SE-2018-Seminar/software_testing/worksheet_software_testing_paper_1.md

 7. What is **the answer** to the research question? _(in case of a goal: What is the contribution of the paper towards that goal?)_

+They provided answers for each research question:
+* RQ1: They found that most projects (57%) do not work with tests and that even the projects with tests execute them very rarely.
+Also, the correlation analysis showed that there is a correlation between the amount of changed code and the number of test executions.
+* RQ2: The collected data show that most test executions are very short.
+Additionally, they found that most of the test executions (87%) contain only one test case which suggests that developers might practice test selection.
+* RQ3: The results show that the majority (65%) of the test executions fail.
+Because of that, they also investigated how developers react to a failing test.
+The two most immediate reaction was diving into the production code and switching to another window (away from Eclipse).
+They also showed that test repairs are fast: 50% of test failures were fixed within 10 minutes.
+* RQ4: They found that TDD is not widely practiced.
+Most of the people who claimed to practice it, did not do so in reality.
+* RQ5: The answer for this research question was quite surprising: In reality developers spend only a quarter of their time engineering tests in the IDE.
+However, they believed that they spend about 50% of the time.

+This paper not only concludes with these results, but also present suggestions/implications for software engineers, IDE creators and researchers in the future which can help to produce better software quality.
+Developers should be aware of how little they test.
+IDE creators should design IDEs that better support developers with testing by for example integrating reminders to execute tests, automatic test-selection and remote testing on the build server.
+Researchers should consider that developers’ survey answers do not have to match with their behaviour in practice and that student data differ significantly from real-world observations.

 8. What did you **not understand** of this paper?